nychealth/coronavirus-data/README.md

 **Questions and custom requests**: We will try to answer questions about the data in this repository as we are able to.
 If you have a question, please search the [Issues](https://github.com/nychealth/coronavirus-data/issues?q=) to see if it’s already been addressed.
 Please understand that we are responding to a pandemic and we might not be able to address all questions in a timely manner.
 We are not able to accommodate custom data requests placed via Github.

 ***
+## Update on June 1, 2023

+Because the federal public health emergency for COVID-19 has ended, labs are no longer required to report negative SARS-CoV-2 test results.
+Multiple labs have stopped reporting these results, so we are no longer able to accurately calculate percent positivity and testing rates for COVID-19.
+The following tables will no longer be updated:
+- antibody-by-group.csv
+- antibody-by-modzcta.csv
+- antibody-by-week.csv
+- last7days-by-modzcta.csv
+- now-testing-by-age.csv
+- now-tests.csv
+- pp-by-modzcta.csv
+- percentpositive-by-modzcta.csv
+- testing-by-age.csv
+- testrate-by-modzcta.csv
+- tests.csv

 ## Update on May 11, 2023

 The Health Department made several changes to this repository and the [COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page) on May 11, 2023.
 These include: